-- a) Andragogy: Meaning and concept, implication for adult learning, Principles of adult learning. - b) Role of universities in adult and continuing education. - Department/Centre for adult and continuing education and extension education. - Regional resource centres. - The field outreach programmes a) Administration and Management of Adult and Continuing Education Programmes:
+- a) Andragogy: Meaning and concept, implication for adult learning - b) Principles of adult learning.

+Role of universities in adult and continuing education.

+- a) Department/Centre for adult and continuing education and extension education, Regional resource centres. - b) The field outreach programmes

+Administration and Management for andragogy
-Bodies and Functionaries Govt of Indian and UGC Guidelines

-b) Importance learning modules; Planning and Preparation of self instructional material (SIM)- Steps of Writing SIM, Editing, Reviewing and Distribution.
+- a) Administration and Management of Adult and Continuing Education Programmes: Bodies and Functionaries Govt of Indian and UGC Guidelines - b) Importance learning modules; Planning and Preparation of self-instructional material (SIM)-Steps of Writing SIM, editing, reviewing and distribution.